akirosingh/awesome-climbing-web/README.md

 [BetaBlock](https://chromewebstore.google.com/detail/betablock/mahobpgiehopfjpgnbaabebmnimbcfdg) - A chrome extension that censors tick notes, and descriptions on mountain project and 8a.nu so you can browse without spoiling an onsight

+[Canireachthat.com](https://canireachthat.com) - A database of climbers of different heights and ape index to find people to follow that make beta video content.

 [Hard Climbs](https://hardclimbs.info/) - A website that tells the stories of the most difficult routes and boulders in the world

 [sendage](https://sendage.com/) - An online ticklist and community for rutes and boulders